 Solo solos the strip, Mute mutes the strip Ctrl + Solo cancels all other Solos.
+Mute Mutes the strip.

-SAFE prevents the strip being muted by solo operations elsewhere. Ø reverses the channel phase.
+SaFe prevents the strip being muted by solo operations elsewhere. Ø reverses the channel phase.
 PF changes the metering position to Pre-Fader.